arac-codespace/strat-map/README.md

 # Changelog

 stratMap v0.3 August 17, 2017
-+ Create a collection/grouping model so user can associate multiple columns
++ Created a collection/grouping model so user can associate multiple columns
-+ Create a collection index/show page where user will be able to access info about the multiple columns associated.
++ Created a collection index/show page where user will be able to access info about the multiple columns associated.
-+ Create a map view for collections only?
++ Created a map view for collections only?
-+ Add ajax capabilities to collections
++ Added ajax capabilities to collections
-+ Add map location center presets to collection and normal map view
++ Added map location center presets to collection and normal map view
-+ Add legend to collection
++ Added legend to collection
-+ Add pagination to indexes
++ Added pagination to indexes
-+ Add legend to Map View
++ Added legend to Map View
 + Added some pan and zoom limitations to maps
 + Improved CSS (WIP)
+Patch TODO
++ Consider rendering the collection columns with same scale?
++ Better media queries

 stratMap v0.2 August 17, 2017